Prayer for forgiveness of self and other has been and is so important to me. You will understand why if I tell you a little of my story:

 (James 5:16 , KJV e-Sword)

-Read the prayer for forgiveness at the top of this page and see if any of it is helpful to you.
+If so, read the prayer for forgiveness at the top of this page and see if it helps to bring you to peace.

-for forgiveness of self; one that helps you to feel OK about having
+Or write yourself a prayer for forgiveness of self; one that helps you to feel okay about having made a mistake.

 Self forgiveness exercises

-Often we can feel guilty for something we don't even think is bad, and yet we feel really bad about it.
+We can feel guilty about something we don't even think is bad, yet we feel really bad about it.
 If this is the case for you, stop and consider if you have a good friend who might help you with the following self forgiveness exercise.

 It can be a surprisingly powerful experience for us to hear a friend say: